Eri9898/Ticket-Lifecycle/README.md

 <img src="https://imgur.com/IV7Q7kX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-You can also log in as an Agent and see how the permissions differ.
+You can also log in as an Agent and see how the permissions differ from the Admin.
 Agents can see all of the tickets but they cannot edit them.
 If the ticket is not assigned to themt they cannot reply to the client either.